chronikum/RedditVideoMakerBot/README.md

 I have tried to simplify the code so anyone can read it and start contributing at any skill level.
 Don't be shy :) contribute!

-- [x] Allowing users to choose between any subreddit.
-- [x] Allowing users to change voice.
 - [lol] Creating better documentation and adding a command line interface.